slinkp/practical-deep-learning-fastai/README.md

 https://huggingface.co/spaces/slinkp/is_it_a_cat

+Deploying it could use automating - I currently manually copy `lessons/deployable_is_it_a_cat.py` into a separate repo, rename it `app.py`, add the pickle files it needs, and push that repo to huggingface.

 I built a simple web app against its API (well, cursor did a lot of it for me) and deployed it here:

 https://slinkp.com/static/is_it_a_cat.html

+#### App iteration: five-way classifier

+I updated my lesson 1 classifer: it's now a five-way classifier for bird, kitten, puppy, guitar, bass.
+With some data cleaning as per lesson 2.
+And updated https://huggingface.co/spaces/slinkp/is_it_a_cat to support both as a tabbed UI.

+Next need to update the web app to support both as well.